kodeplay/kodelearn/README.md

 Open the project url in the browser.

 Following admin account is already there for you to get started quickly -

 email: admin.demo@kodelearn.com
-password: kodeplay2010
+password: kodelearn

 After loggin in, change the email and password as per your convenience.